astropy/astropy/docs/development/testguide.rst

 has been found to be problematic in at least one case (`pull request 1174
 <https://github.com/astropy/astropy/pull/1174#issuecomment-20249309>`_)
-so the `astropy.tests.helpers.catch_warnings` context manager is preferred.
+so the `astropy.tests.helper.catch_warnings` context manager is preferred.

 .. _doctests: